Openigloo home

 2-bedroom apartments for rent in good cause buildings in Midtown

-Midtown has 2-bedroom and 1-bedroom apartments for rent, and this scope focuses on 18 apartments for rent in a tenant-protected building category.
-That makes it a narrow market, so it helps to watch layout, commute access, and how quickly new apartments appear.
-Midtown’s average building rating is 4.0/5 across 29 rated buildings.
-Average tenancy length is 12.1 months based on 17 relisted units, and average rent increase is 10.0% based on 91 relisted units (building-level trends; individual units can differ)
+Midtown has 1-bedrooms and 2-bedrooms most commonly in this scope, with 15+ apartments for rent.
+Midtown’s building-level trends on Openigloo show an average building rating of 4.0/5 across 29 rated buildings, an average tenancy length of 12.1 months based on 15 relisted units, and an average rent increase of 10.0% based on 98 relisted units (building-level trends; individual units can differ)

 Loading listings…